MalyanSystem/m200u_wiki/docs/downloads.md

 ### Included Software
 - **OrcaSlicer-Malyan** - [Download OrcaSlicer for Malyan 3D Printer](/file/OrcaSlicer_Malyan_Windows_Installer_v2.3.1.exe)
-  - Pre-installed on USB storage included with printer
   - Pre-configured with Malyan M200 Ultra profiles
   - Ready to use out of the box